BhattiMarry/UKPostalCodes/README.md

 Test data files: codes, formats.txt

 The files has a number of test cases for the API, one on each line.

+Usage:

+Download the API script file, and place it in either;

+1. The main directory in which you want to use it.

+2. The python library directory "/lib/python2.7/site-packages".
+While doing this, you can import it like any other python API or library.

+Note: This API and its test script works fine on python version 2.7.5.